Doxuno

 HOUSE RULES

-- Quiet hours: 11pm to 7am daily.
+Quiet hours: 23:00 to 07:00 daily, with a relaxed rule on Friday and Saturday evenings until 24:00.
 Noise levels shall be kept to a minimum during these periods.

-- Guests: Overnight guests are permitted with prior notice to the Landlord.
-No guest may stay for more than 3 consecutive nights or 7 nights in any calendar month without the Landlord's prior written consent.
+Guests: Overnight guests are permitted with reasonable prior notice to the Landlord and the other occupants.
+No guest may stay for more than three consecutive nights or seven nights in any calendar month without the Landlord’s prior written consent.

-- Smoking: Smoking (including e-cigarettes and vaping) is strictly prohibited throughout the Property, both inside and in any shared external areas.
+Smoking: Smoking (including e-cigarettes, vaping and similar) is strictly prohibited throughout the Property, both inside and in any shared external areas.

 11.